Cloet/SimpleSockets/README.md

 Folder will be compressed before being sent.
 (This cannot be turned off)
 Files   use .Gcz Compression
 Folders use .Zip Compression
+###Using your own compression
+You can change the FileCompression by changeing the "FileCompressor" property of the client and server with a class that has been extended with FileCompressor class.
+You can change the FolderCompression by change the "FolderCompressor" property of the client and server with a class that has been extended with FolderCompressor class.

 ## Encryption
 If you don't want to use Ssl but don't want to send plaintext over the internet, there is an option to encrypt files and data with AES256.